wtfil/song-looper/README.md

 # slow-tempo
-Small browser-based tool for changing to tempo of songs, looping the pieces of song.
+Small application for changing to tempo of songs and looping the pieces of song.
 Could be useful for learning.

 Main stack is:
 * React
 * reflux
 * indexedDB

+## demo
+wtfil.github.io/song-looper/

 ## install